corrode/corrode.github.io/content/why-rust/_index.md

 over other crucial aspects.

-In my role as a Rust consultant, I have had the opportunity to engage with many companies, both large and small.
+In my role as a Rust consultant, I have had the opportunity to engage with many companies, large and small.
 I found that companies value productivity, stability, and long-term maintainability over performance.

-Much of my Rust consultancy is under NDA, so I use public data and surveys to back my insights.
-I'm working with past clients to share more in the future.

 This overview distills key insights, offering a resource for businesses to assess whether Rust is the right tool for their use-case or not.